s/y Nine of Cups

 Peterson Bay, Oyster Island, Santo - 15S22.35 / 167E11.40

 Peterson Bay, tucked in behind an island and several reefs, is a hurricane hole.
-Entrance

-is tricky between the reefs, but once in and solidly anchored, we felt very few effects of
+Entrance is tricky between the reefs, but once in and solidly anchored, we felt

-the wind or sea and it was a perfect place to work on the boat.
-Besides being
+very few effects of the wind or sea and it was a perfect place to work on the

-well-protected, it offered another substantial bonus: the Oyster Island Resort.
-Oyster
+boat.
+Besides being well-protected, it offered another substantial bonus: the

-Island offered free internet to cruisers.
-With our long range antenna, we were able to
+Oyster Island Resort.
+Oyster Island offered free internet to cruisers.
+With our

-have internet (albeit painstakingly slow) on the boat.
-Besides internet, Oyster Bay also
+the boat.
+Besides internet, Oyster Bay also offered a nice restaurant, a bar with

-offered a nice restaurant, a bar with happy hour for cruisers, a beautiful, private 25
+happy hour for cruisers, a beautiful, private 25 hectare island to explore with

-hectare island to explore with well marked footpaths throughout, reefs, snorkeling areas
+well marked footpaths throughout, reefs, snorkeling areas and secluded beaches.

-Between work days and projects, we managed to walk the paths and explore the
+Between work days and projects, we managed to walk the paths and explore

 Oyster Island Resort as seen from the